chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 </div>
 ```

-## Filter functionality
+### Filter functionality

 We have our filter looking visually ready but it doesn't actually do anything.

-The first thing to do is to pass the value of the filter component back up to the listings component where we can start to filter the data (and it will flow down to the components).
+The first thing to do is pass the value of the filter component back up to the listings component where we can start to filter the data (it will flow down to the components).
 Add our default value for the select box and create an `updateFilter` method with a simple [dispatcher](https://svelte.dev/tutorial/component-events):

 ```html
 <script>